-Under the provisions of the Tax Relief Unemployment Insurance Reauthorization and Job Creation Act of 2010, the federal generation-skipping transfer tax was repealed for 2010.
+Under the provisions of the Tax Relief Unemployment Insurance Reauthorization and Job Creation Act of 2010, the federal GST was repealed for that year.
 It came back in 2011, however.
-At that time, the exemption was $5 million.
-Any gifts made over this amount were subject to a 35-percent tax rate.
+The exemption was $5 million at that time.
+Any gifts made over this amount were subject to a 35 percent tax rate.

-The federal generation-skipping transfer tax exemption increased to $5.12 million in 2012, and the tax rate remained steady.
-Then came the American Taxpayer Relief Act in 2013.
+The federal GST exemption increased to $5.12 million in 2012, and the tax rate remained steady.
+Then came the American Taxpayer Relief Act (ATRA) in 2013.

-Married couples can double these exemption amounts, resulting in a significant amount of property that can be transferred without taxation.
+Married couples can double these exemption amounts, resulting in a significant cash and property that can be transferred without taxation.
 The average taxpayer will most likely never have to worry about these rules.
-Those for whom they are a concern should speak to an estate planning attorney for guidance as to how to set up their estates for maximum protection.
+Those for whom they're a concern should speak to an estate planning attorney for guidance as to how to set up their estates for maximum protection.

 State-Level GST Taxes

 Many states that collect state estate taxes also collect state generation-skipping transfer taxes.
 Check with your state taxing authority, your accountant, or your estate planning attorney to learn the rules in your location.